mr-ryan-james/chatty-mcchatface/README.md

 I obviously copied the name for this app from Boaty McBoatface, the famous boat name that never came to be.
 Google also copied the naming idea for their deep-learning project Tensorflow.

 Google trained Tensorflow to break down the composition of speech.
-They named that projecdt Parsey McParseface.
+They named that project Parsey McParseface.

 You can read more about that here: